davidben/tls-trust-expressions/pki-transition-strategies.md

 Second, without named sets analogous to Trust Expressions’ named trust stores, this scheme adds coordination delay before the new CA is useful.
 Until the global intermediate set mints a new version, there is no size optimization and the new CA cannot practically be used.

-### Trust Expressions with Cross-Sign
+### Trust Anchor Negotiation with Cross-Sign

-Trust expressions, and the ACME extensions, can directly support intermediate elision.
+The two trust anchor negotiation drafts, with the ACME extension, can directly support intermediate elision.
 The ACME server provides two chains, one with the cross-sign and one without the cross-sign, for TLS clients that trust the old root and the new root, respectively.
-If the trust expression matches the shorter chain, the server will send it.
+If the client supports the shorter chain, the server will send it.
 Otherwise, it will send the longer chain.

 The multiple certificate provisioning mechanism on the ACME side ensures this can proceed automatically, without manual configuration by the server operator.